 Throughout its history, to identify particular collections, Maison Christofle has used other hallmarks, including a rooster, for the Gallia collection and a cat's head, for silver and gilded pieces.

 This hallmark is specific to Maison Christofle.
 It is only affixed onto Haute Orfèvrerie articles and indicates the year of manufacture.

-It is illustrated with a diamond with the letter B, which represents the 20th century, and C for the 21st century.
+It is illustrated with a diamond with the letter "A" for the 19th century, "B" for the 20th century and "C" for the 21st century.
 Additionally, the stamp is surrounded by two numbers indicating the year.